When is the Right Time to Consider an ERP for my Company?

 What is an ERP System?

 ERP stands for Enterprise Resource Planning, which is a bit of a vague term so let’s dive in to understand what it really means.
-If you run a business under $1 million a year in revenue you probably have no need for an ERP, but if you still want to learn what it is stay with me.
+If you run a business under $1 million a year in revenue you probably have no need for an ERP, but if you still want to learn more about ERPs, stay with me.
 For businesses above $1 million a year in sales, an ERP tool will help you centralize many of your back-end processes.
-The term back-end processes is also kind of nebulous, what does that really mean?
+The term back-end processes are also kind of nebulous, what does that really mean?
 Here are some examples:

 - Human Resources